 Missions at Northside Drive Baptist Church

 Northside Drive has a long history of commitment to missions, both local and global.
 The Missions Committee offers opportunities for all members to put our Christian faith and love into action.
-We serve one another's needs, those of our local community and the world by giving of our time, talents, and resources.
+We serve one another's needs, those of our local community and the world by giving our time, talents, and resources.

 The Northside Drive budget provides direct financial support for over 20 faith-based organizations.
 In addition, members participate in hands-on mission activities and in special projects throughout the year.